9 Wrong Ways to React in Case of an Emergency

 2. Not Feeling in Danger

 Most people, even when well prepared for an emergency, try to wait out to observe the situation first.
+But keep in mind, in the case of an approaching hurricane, wildfire, flood, or even a few short seconds after an earthquake, it is the time you might be running out of.

-But keep in mind, in the case of an approaching hurricane, or wildfire, flood, or even few short seconds after an earthquake, it is the time you might be running out of.
 Do everything that needs to be done to protect your family and bring them to a safe place.
-A property, house, or a car, all can be replaced.
-But losing a friend, a family member because of not reacting on time, if there is time given, might be the worst choice taken.
+A property, house, or car, all can be replaced.
+But losing a friend, or a family member because of not reacting on time, if there is time given, might be the worst choice taken.

 3. Not Placing the Emergency Call